 Regardless of the season you visit, your time in South Tyrol will create fiercely enduring memories.
 The kind that calls you back.

 The busiest season is summer as tourists from Germany, Italy and the U.K. arrive in large numbers.
-But winter is also popular with snow-loving adventurers.
-South Tyrol boasts 30 ski resorts with 750 miles of ski trails crisscrossing the land.
+But winter is also popular with snow lovers.
+South Tyrol possesses 30 ski resorts with 750 miles of ski trails crisscrossing the land.

 If you’re going to South Tyrol to hit the slopes, consider taking advantage of Dolomiti Superski.
 It gives you access to 12 ski areas all on one ski pass.
 There’s no better way to carve up fresh snow, as well as get your fill of gourmet food, wine and of course grappa on those extra chilly days.

 While summer in South Tyrol is fabulous, we think the best time to visit is in the spring and fall.
 Specifically, late May and early June or September through October.
 You’ll have much more of the wonderland to yourself.
-And you’ll still have nearly every opportunity to enjoy the great outdoors on foot or bike.
+And you’ll still have nearly every opportunity to revel in the wilderness on foot or bike.